Complete Golf Store Business Logo

 Screen Frame and Impact Screen

-Once you've chosen your impact screen, the next thing you need to do is hang or attach it securely, which is an important task to avoid the issues we mentioned above.
-If you are attaching the screen to a wall, then it is essential to make sure that you have a solid surface to mount the screen.
+Once you’ve chosen your impact screen, the next thing you need to do is hang or attach it securely, which is an important task to avoid the issues we mentioned above.
+If you are attaching the screen to a wall, then it is essential to ensure you have a solid surface to mount it.

 Some golfers prefer using metal piping for the screen frame.
 Others use PVC of different diameters.
-The best is to opt for a 1" EMT PVC pipe for the frame with pockets on all four sides using 3/4" PVC covered with foam pipe insulation to keep the screen taught and flat.
+The best is to opt for a 1″ EMT PVC pipe for the frame with pockets on all four sides using 3/4″ PVC covered with foam pipe insulation to keep the screen taught and flat.
 The PVC pipe on the bottom of the screen may get cracked due to the impact of the golf ball.
-Depending on your screen and net design, if ball impact is possible, the PVC won't last long unless covered well, especially from the bottom.
-Also, 1" EMT PVC is not very flexible; anything below will need support in the middle to prevent sagging.

 A person next to a standing projector screen and its frame on white background